 My first climb was Sauceda Benchmark.
 With 1595 feet of prominence Sauceda Benchmark is the 126th most prominent peak in Arizona and the highpoint of the Sauceda Mountains.
 From our camp Friday morning, February 11, I drove to just south of Ajo, then turned northeast on the Pipeline Road.

 I followed the Pipeline Road for about 15 miles through Burro Gap and passed the Sikort Chuapo Mountains to the north.
-There were few rutted spots on the road requiring moderate clearance.
+There were a few rutted spots on the road requiring moderate clearance.
 The last few miles were rocky and steep but my Jeep handled them very well.
 I found a good open spot between cacti to park off the road.

 The northwest ridge rose from the desert floor near my parking spot.
 I had Matthias’s GPS route for reference.
 Soon I was climbing near the ridge crest on good footing.
 At one point low on the ridge I carefully passed through a field of Teddy Bear cholla without incident.